 Antihistamines make your sleepy by antagonizing central histimine-1 (H-1) receptors in the brain.
 The ones you see in over-the-counter sleep aids are usually diphenhydramine and hydroxyzine.
-(There are other types of antihistimines that affect H-2, H-3, and H-4 receptors.)
+(There are other types of antihistamines that affect H-2, H-3, and H-4 receptors.)
 People build up tolerance to them over time and when they stop taking them experience rebound insomnia.

-Also called histamine antagonists, antihistimines are administered to fight allergic reactions, in which cases sleepiness is considered a possibly undesirable side effect.
-For people who need to get to sleep, however, the drowsiness is the main benefit of antihistimines.
+Also called histamine antagonists, antihistamines are administered to fight allergic reactions, in which cases sleepiness is considered a possibly undesirable side effect.
+For people who need to get to sleep, however, the drowsiness is the main benefit of antihistamines.
 These are usually not prescription drugs and can be purchased at retailers over-the-counter.
 They do, however, have the potential for negative effects if taken with other drugs, so let your doctor know if you are taking more than one medication.

 Doxylamine can be used by itself as a sleep aid or combined with other drugs for cold and allergy relief (usually in a night-time formula).
 It is sometimes used along with Vitamin B6 to stop morning sickness during pregnancy.
 Doxylamine is one of the most powerful OTC sedatives in the U.S., more so than some prescription hypnotic drugs.
 Many patients taking doxylamine encounter dry mouth, nausea, and drowsiness.

 Diphenhydramine was the first antihistamine approved by the FDA (in the 1940s) and is widely used in OTC sleeping pills.
 Many generic sleep aids consist solely of one active ingredient - diphenhydramine.
-It is one of the oldest antihistamines available (classified as a first-generation antihistamine), but for many patinets surpasses the efficacy of even new prescription drugs.
+It is one of the oldest antihistamines available (classified as a first-generation antihistamine), but for many patients surpasses the efficacy of even new prescription drugs.
 Medical professionals seek out diphenhydramine when a substantial histamine release demands a fast, effective reversal, and is therefore often the drug of choice for allergic rhinitis, motion sickness, insect bites and stings, and hives.
 Profound drowsiness is a very common side effect, as is dizziness, difficulty concentrating, and urinary retention.

 Niaprazine was invented in France, and is used mainly in the European Union.
 The main use for niaprazine is its intense sedative effect (as opposed to its antihistamine effects).
 Vertigo and daytime sedation are frequently encountered with the use of this drug.